-As previously disclosed, on September 21, 2021, we were informed that we were the target of a criminal investigation by the DOJ related to insurance reimbursement claims we submitted on behalf of our customers covered by various federal employee health plans under the FEHB program.
+As previously disclosed, on September 21, 2021, we were informed that we were the target of a criminal investigation by the U.S. Department of Justice (the "DOJ") related to insurance reimbursement claims we submitted on behalf of our customers covered by various federal employee health plans under the Federal Employee Health Benefits ("FEHB") program.
 The investigation also pertained to our role in customer reimbursement claim submissions to federal employee health plans (collectively, the "DOJ investigation").
 Also as previously disclosed, our largest third-party payor conducted an audit of insurance reimbursement claims ("claims") submitted by us (the "Primary Audit"), which included a review of medical records.
 We were informed by the third-party payor conducting the Primary Audit that the DOJ was the principal contact related to the subject matter of the Primary Audit.
-In addition to the Primary Audit, we have been subject to a number of other audits of insurance reimbursement claims submitted under the FEHB program.
+In addition to the Primary Audit, we have been subject to a number of other audits of insurance reimbursement claims submitted to additional third-party payors (collectively with the Primary Audit, the "claims audits").
+One of these claims audits does not relate to claims submitted under the FEHB program.
 On January 4, 2022, the DOJ confirmed to us that the investigation had been referred to the Civil Division of the DOJ and the U.S. Attorney's Office for the Northern District of Texas and the criminal investigation was no longer active.